 Interested in becoming a Master Gardener?

-Registration for 2018 Master Gardener Training starts in November, 2017
+Registration for 2018 Master Gardener Training is now OPEN!

 Click HERE to learn more about the 2018 Master Gardener Training Class

 Mission: The purpose of the WSU Extension Master Gardener Program is to train volunteers to be effective community educators in gardening and environmental stewardship.
 Master Gardeners provide information generated from research at WSU and other university systems.